ibm-cloud-docs/codeengine/app-domainmapping.md

 * {{site.data.keyword.codeengineshort}} supports custom domain mappings for domains that are protected with a SSL/TLS certificate, which is signed by a public, trusted certificate authority (CA).
 * You can define custom domain mappings that point to public domain names.
 * If your domain name can be resolved only by a nonpublic domain name system (DNS), you must provide a certificate that lists the domain name and is signed by a public, trusted CA.
+* You must provide the *entire* certificate chain, starting with the certificate that corresponds to the custom domain, followed by all intermediate certificates up to the root certificate.
 * You cannot use self-signed certificates.
 * You cannot use certificates that are signed by an untrusted or a nonpublic enterprise CA.